I found out that I had been doing the squat wrong, and I looked

 When experimenting with altered form, it is safest to begin

-with a relatively lighter weight your first workout, then increase
+with a relatively lighter weight on your first workout, then

-your resistance progressively each workout until your workout
+increase your resistance progressively each workout, until your

-weight can is determined.
+workout weight is determined.
 This will permit adequate adaptation

 and will allow you to maintain better and more consistent form.